christophernhill/wspeedi-sigularity/building_the_container/README.md

 ```
 vagrant box add centos/7
 ```
+when run this command prompts for the virtual machine provider to use.
+In this example the `virtualbox` prvoder is used.

-the machine can then be launched and accessed using the commands
+The machine can then be launched and accessed using the commands
 ```
 vagrant init
 vagrant up